-In 2017, Prof. Roper met with incoming graduate students to introduce the annual student performance review, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
-Each section of the performance review was discussed in detail.
-Prof. Roper met individually with each graduate student as they prepared their performance review to provide feedback and guidance in completing the review as well as establishing and communicating their research direction.
+In 2018, Associate Director Dr. Roper met with incoming graduate students to introduce the research document, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
+Each section of the research document was discussed in detail.
+Dr. Roper met individually with each graduate student as they prepared their performance review to provide feedback and guidance in completing the review as well as establishing and communicating their research direction.

-Research documents and updates were received from 17 MS and early stage PhD students during the 2017 calendar year.
+Research documents and updates were received from 26 MS and early stage PhD students during the 2018 calendar year.